 This section of my website gives an insight into my experimentation, and documents some of the work in progress as well as completed pieces.
 For me, sharing the processes and results — whether ‘successes’ or ‘failures’ in conventional terms — is a way of opening up conversations, and I greatly appreciate the exchanges I have had with others in this field.

-‘In a sphere suspended’ is generously supported by an Arts Council England ‘Developing Your Creative Practice’ Grant 2021-22.
+‘In a sphere suspended’ has been generously supported by an Arts Council England ‘Developing Your Creative Practice’ Grant 2021-22.

 ‘Life Lines’